oxpeter/library_bioinformatics_service/Cytoscape/GO_enrichment.md

 ```

 ![Library Bioinformatic Service](images/LBS.png =285x120)

-## Setup for excercises
+## Setup for exercises
-1) create the MAPK classic network from the network_construction tutorial, excercises A through C.
+1) create the MAPK classic network from the tutorial on [network_construction](network_construction.md), exercises A through C.
 2) go to App Manager and install "BiNGO", "GOlorize", and "ClusterMaker2".

 ## Exercise A) GO overrepresentation analysis with BiNGO
 _The BiNGO user guide can be found [here](https://www.psb.ugent.be/cbd/papers/BiNGO/User_Guide.html)._

-3) using cell formulae, re-assign the values of column "name" to equal that of "first-gene"
+1) using cell formulae, re-assign the values of column "name" to equal that of "first-gene"
-4) remove the style mapping for box fill in the style tab of the control panel
+2) remove the style mapping for box fill in the style tab of the control panel
-5) highlight the network/subnetwork you wish to analyze
+3) highlight the network/subnetwork you wish to analyze
-6) select __BiNGO__ from the app menu
+4) select __BiNGO__ from the app menu
-7) choose GO enrichment parameters.
+5) choose GO enrichment parameters.
 Ensure for this exercise that you select "get cluster from network", which will use the gene IDs from the "name" column, for all currently selected genes.
 Because you cannot select which column BiNGO will use for name mapping, you have to alter the content of the name column, as we did at step 66.

 _BiNGO accesses annotation and ontology databases, that are not necessarily representative of the current release.
 However, if you download the appropriate files (see geneontology.org > Download > Annotations    and > Download > Ontologies), you can then point BiNGO to these files._

-8) click on "Start BiNGO" in the BiNGO dialog window.
+6) click on "Start BiNGO" in the BiNGO dialog window.
 This will create a new network, containing the GO hierarchy of all enriched terms.

 __View and modify the enriched GO hierarchy__

-9) select the GO term network ("Bingo Cluster 1", unless you renamed it at step 71)
+7) select the GO term network ("Bingo Cluster 1", unless you renamed it at step 71)

 _All GO terms that were significanly enriched (after any multiple testing correction) are shown in yellow.
 The lower the P value, the more orange the node.
 Uncolored nodes are parent nodes needed to connect their enriched daughter nodes to the network.
 Node size is relative to the number of genes that are annotated with that GO term._

-10) select all nodes
+8) select all nodes
-11) select Layout > yFiles Layouts > Hierarchic
+9) select Layout > yFiles Layouts > Hierarchic

 ![hopefully, this is what you now see](images/exerciseH2.png)